Taucher2003/Appenders/.github/ISSUE_TEMPLATE/appender_request.md

 ---
 name: Appender Request
 about: Suggest a new Appender
-labels: "topic: appender", "type: enhancement"
+labels: "topic: appender, type: enhancement"
 ---

 # Appender Request